MadlyTV/BitEngine/Documentation/GettingStarted.md

 ```
 //All the code from the engine
 #include <BitEngine.h>

+//all the namespaces you will need
+using namespace BitEngine;
+using namespace graphics;
+using namespace maths;

 //A Game class with all the content you need for a window to pop up
 class Game : public BitEngine {